NidsC/Financial-Analysis/README.md

   <img width="1240" height="819" alt="image" src="https://github.com/user-attachments/assets/39937ad8-934f-45d5-8f1f-cbbcc4b9dfb1" />
   All the companies in the table has a market capitalisation higher than GBP 2 billion and have a dividend yield higher than 4%.

+  Unilever 3 Statement Financial Model - Excel
+  To download the excel file, click on the file link or click on file on repository main page which takes you to the Files viewing page.
+Click on 'View Raw' to download.
+  Further details given inside the Excel file.